openstack/cinder-specs/specs/xena/s-rbac-ready.rst

 Testing
 =======

+* We'll need a flexible testing framework because we are going from 2 personas in Wallaby to 3 personas in Xena to 5 personas in Yoga, and we will need to be sure that the deprecated policy checkstrings continue to work appropriately until they are removed.
+Thus some kind of ddt-based approach where we have some base tests and run all the different kinds of users through them makes a lot of sense.

-* Because of the complexity of the policy configuration, testing will be done mostly in the cinder-tempest-plugin so that each persona can be tested against a real Keystone instance.
+* As a stretch goal, because of the complexity of the policy configuration, it would be good to have testing in the cinder-tempest-plugin so that each persona can be tested against a real Keystone instance.
+This would also allow using tempest for testing the consistency of the Secure and Consistent RBAC across openstack projects.

 Documentation Impact
 ====================